 Hell yeah you can smoke chicken breast!

-I love chicken breast over charcoal with wood chips to add a light flavor (and the color you get is amazing) without any basting in barbecue sauce.
-Oh, and for tailgating, smoked chicken is always an unepxected surprise to dish out.
+I love white meat over charcoal with wood chips to add a light flavor (and the color you get is amazing) without any basting in barbecue sauce.
+Oh, and for tailgating, smoked chicken is always an unexpected surprise to dish out.

 How to smoke chicken breast: